NatNight99/english-for-designers/02_first_impression/index.md

 - "The Boots Walk Quietly" is an animated short that was created in the last summer
 - It’s an animated horror with the fairy tale aspects sprinkled in
 - The main theme of this short is facing one’s fear, inanimate objects coming to life and nature vs. man’s world
-- To bring the story to life, I used the drawing program Krita, Adobe After Effects and Adobe Premiere
+- To bring the story to life, I used the drawing program Krita, Adobe After Effects for animation and Adobe Premiere for editing
 - I have spend a whole August just drawing all of the backdrounds, characters and so on and then I animated it in two weeks at day and night
 - The film was left with an open ending but with a lot of illustrations left to be animated
-- And for that, I have decided to continue and make this into my Bachelot work
+- And for that, I have decided to continue this and make it into my Bachelot work
+- You could have seen a few snippets of "Boots walk quietly" on school exhibition on Náplavka or in the park next to our building
 - Watch the whole short here: https://www.youtube.com/watch?v=OsIBCO0sSIc

  ### The characters